 Fall and Spring (1, 2, or 3 credits, depending on the material covered).
 Prerequisite: Will be published in the preregistration schedule.
+This course may be repeated for credit.

 A treatment of Master's level topics of interest not routinely covered by existing courses.
 Material may be chosen from various areas of computer science.
-Course is repeat-able.